linalab/esp-facetracking/troubleshooting_guide_for_lolin_32.md

         Be sure you have the last version of the URL that you paste in the arduino preferences: [https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html)

         Usually this install everything you need to make it work, you must allow arduino to install drivers, etc.

-    - With some windows you may need to install the manually [https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html)
+    - With some windows you may need to install it manually [https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html)

 Besides the board manager the ESP may need a Driver: